-On February 14th, 1914, Gateaux read a lecture at Volterra seminary : his lecture notes were kept among his papers.
-Gateaux mainly dealt with the notion of the functional differentiation.
-He recalled that Volterra introduced this notion to study problem including an hereditary phenomenon, but also that it was used by others (MM.Hadamard and Paul L\'evy) to study some problems of mathematical physics - such as the equilibrium problem of fitted elastic plates - finding a solution to equations with functional derivatives, or in other words by calculating a relation between this functional and its derivative.
+On 14 February 1914, Gateaux made a presentation to Volterra's seminar\footnote{His lecture notes were found among his papers.} in which he mainly dealt with the notion of functional differentiation.
+He recalled that Volterra introduced this notion to study problems including hereditary phenomena, and also that it was used by others (Hadamard and Paul L\'evy) to study some problems of mathematical physics---such as the equilibrium problem of fitted elastic plates---through the resolution of equations with functional derivatives.